 the University of South Carolina and the University of Virginia!

 Partners were selected through a competitive call for proposals (see below).
-University libraries at the University of South Carolina and the University of Virginia will be working with the On the Books team to create legal corpora and identify Jim Crow language in their states’ laws.
+University libraries at the University of South Carolina and the University of Virginia are working with the On the Books team to create legal corpora and identify Jim Crow language in their states’ laws.
 The partners have diverse project teams made up of experts in legal information, Jim Crow, and machine learning.

-This work is planned to begin late summer 2022 and will go through 2023.
+This work is will go through 2023.

 Call for Proposals (CLOSED)